shorebirdtech/docs/docs/guides/hybrid-app/ios.md

 ## Verify that Shorebird is working with a patch

-Make an user-visible change to the code in your Flutter module.
+Make a user-visible change to the code in your Flutter module.
 Then run:

 ```
 shorebird patch ios-framework --release-version 1.2.3+4